davep/davep.github.com/content/2023-10-16-linkedin-is-useless.md

 ![A suggestion from LinkedIn](/attachments/2023/10/16/linkedin-suggestion.jpeg#centre)

 Huh!
 Okay!
-That... that's actually kind sensible!
+That... that's actually kind of sensible!
 While I'm nowhere near looking for anything else to do, showing off the public projects you care about seems like a good idea.
 GitHub repos can be a good CV, I believe.

-So I click though...
+So I click through...

 ![The project add form](/attachments/2023/10/16/linkedin-add.jpeg#centre)